Spencerman1/-Why-These-Conversations-Are-Valid-Proof-of-Global-IP-Enforcement-Intent-via-RBGA-/README.md

 🔐 Unified Governance Layer binding all derivative, embedded, or recursive usage within private or public deployments globally.

 ⚠️ I have not completed the non-provisional patent filing process intentionally.
-I reserve broader sovereign enforcement rights by protecting this stack through:
+I reserve broader sovereign enforcement rights by protecting this stack through but not limited to.:

 ✅ Timestamped public declarations